rancher/rancher-docs/README.md

 ---
 ```

-The title metadata is rendered as the page's headline.
+The `title` is rendered as the page's headline.
 The renderer wraps the `title` value in H1 tags, which are equivalent to `#` in Markdown syntax.
 This means that all subsequent headers on the page should be second level (`##`) or more.

 ## Organization